shizzard/cloak/docs/importers.md

 Defining importer functions is a way to import some fancy packed data into your datastructure.

+Please, refer to [Exporters](exporters.md) documentation to find a way to pack your data back.

+## Field-level importers

-Techically speaking, it is called only within `new/1` function right before the [substructures](substructures.md) initialization if any.
+Techically speaking, field-level importers are called only within `new/1` function right before the [substructures](substructures.md) initialization if any.

 You may declare a function called `on_import_FIELD_NAME` with the following spec: